23+ Inspiring Things To Do In New Bedford MA: New England Whaling History

 TOUR: New Bedford Harbor Tour

 It’s a harbor tour unlike any other.
-After an hour on the water, you’ll come away knowing why scallop boats are not painted completely, and learn all about the rise and fall of one hard-working, trash-talking Azorean, known as “The Codfather,” who came to the US dirt poor but managed to amass a fleet of 30 fishing boats.
+After a one hour New Bedford Harbor Tour you’ll come away knowing why scallop boats are not painted completely, and learn all about the immigrants who built up the fishing fleets here.

 If the forecast is bad, you may see the whole fleet at the docks – and get as close to them as possible without being on deck.
 You’ll also glide through the longest hurricane barrier (9,100 feet) in the world, which is also the largest stone structure on the East Coast, and hear stories of whaling ships and oil tycoons.